Skin cancer types: Squamous cell carcinoma symptoms

 Dark streak beneath a nail

-Squamous cell carcinoma can look like a brown or black line beneath a nail, as shown here.
+Squamous cell carcinoma can look like a red, brown, or black line beneath a nail, as shown here.

 When it develops around the nail, it can look like a wart that just won’t go away.
 If you’ve had a wart around a fingernail (or toenail) for years, it’s time for a dermatologist to examine it.